 We believe that each girl has the right to have their emotional, intellectual, physical and social needs met in their own community with the love and support of their families and godparents/sponsors.
-Our vision is to provide English scholarships for bright young women from impoverished families with incomes of $40-200/month.
+Our vision is to provide the opportunity to become bi-lingual in English for bright young women from impoverished families with incomes of $40-200/month.

-The Spirit program is now only an English opportunity.
-If the girls can reach a bilingual level, they will be employed by a major call center at 3-4 times normal salaries for high school graduates.
-Five plus times what their families are currently living on.
+The Spirit program is an English language opportunity.
+If the girls can reach a bilingual level, they will be employed by one of several call centers we work with at 3-4 times normal salaries for high school graduates.
+This is five plus times what their families are currently living on.

 OUR VALUES AND OBJECTIVES

 - We seek to educate and empower women in a traditional culture, giving them value and self-worth.

 - We engage our girls in developing and meeting personal goals allowing them to compete for careers in the future of Guatemala tourism, business and call centers, leaving behind the social and economic barriers of poverty.
 While our immediate goal is call center work, as the salaries and demand are very high, not all girls have the personality to handle the call center job stress.
 English still has tremendous value.